Thanks for stopping by to check out my Appen review.

 How Much Does Appen Pay?

 The hourly rate at Appen varies by job.
-In general people have reported salaries in the $12-$14 per hour range and depending on where you live, that may be good… or not so good.
+In general, people have reported salaries in the $12-$14, but some have said they've been paid in the $18 per hour range, and depending on where you live, that may be good… or not so good.

 There are also some anomalies (for example, $30/hr for a data collector), but at best, these reported examples are just a guide and you won't get rich working for Appen.